 Business Roadmap Development

-We provide a series of training sessions, which provide key information about the ICD-10 code set, how to use it, how to benefit from it, and what the implementation steps are.
-There are 12 Training Segments in the entire program.
+We provide training sessions on the ICD-10 code set, how to use it, how to benefit from it, and what the implementation steps are.
+There are 12 training segments in the entire program.

 High Level Review

 Early assessment helps you gain a strong understanding of how ICD-10 will impact your organization.
 We focus on people, business processes and technology to assess the impact of ICD-10.

 This critical part of any ICD-10 initiative has the potential to impact so much of your business.
 Likely impacted will be programs and systems for claims, analytics fraud detection, enrollment, eligibility, benefits, pricing, sponsor contracting, medical management, provider electronic data interchange (EDI) transactions and other areas.

 Clients need to know whether their detail assumptions have fundamental variances from best practices and regulations.
 An in-depth analysis of complex artifacts may include a review of underlying HIPAA 5010 EDI transactions, and ICD-10, trading partner coordination & testing plan review, and as–is & to–be process review.

 This phase takes the outputs (strategic direction, high level review) to develop the detailed design.
 The design focuses on business processes that require modification and IT applications that require remediation and replacement.
 We create a detail project plan based on the design that carefully balances all factors.

 Implementation and ICD-10 Compliance